Top 10 Covid-19 updates: AP nears 5-lakh mark, metro services to resume in phases from tomorrow

 An ambulance driver has been arrested for allegedly raping a woman who had tested positive for Covid-19 while taking her to a hospital in Kerala’s Pathanamthitta district.

 Metro services will resume from Monday in a phased manner in Delhi, Chennai, Bengaluru, Ahmedabad, Lucknow and Hyderabad.
-Commuters will have to follow preventive steps against Covid-19 by
+Commuters will have to follow preventive steps against Covid-19.

 Nationalist Congress Party chief Sharad Pawar has been in Pune for the past three days, engaged in meetings with district and health authorities, to discuss measures to contain the spread of Covid-19, reported NDTV.
 The Pune district is now the worst-hit in Maharashtra and the Union health ministry raised an alert on Saturday that it was one of 11 “districts of concern”.